ak-org/cloud_run_demo/README.md

 ## Overview
 This is a brief tutorial to run container using Cloud Run on Google Cloud Platform.
-It is part of my presentation at a meet up organized by Google Cloud Group - San Francisco https://www.meetup.com/GDGSanFrancisco/
+It is part of my presentation at the Google Cloud Group - San Francisco (https://www.meetup.com/GDGSanFrancisco/) meet up.

 ## Presentation Link
 ```